Dozens Of Pink Cadillacs To Line Detroit During Aretha Franklin’s Funeral

 The Cadillacs will start lining the streets outside the church before the service is set to start.

 The Cadillac company was founded in Detroit in 1902.
-During the celebration of Franklin’s life it was an ivory 1940 LaSalle, another of the company’s cars, that transported her body to the Charles H. Wright Museum of African American History, where she lay in repose for two-days for fans to view her body.
+During the celebration of Franklin’s life, it was an ivory 1940 LaSalle, another of the company’s cars, that transported her body to the Charles H. Wright Museum of African American History, where she lay in repose for two days for fans to view her body.

 That same hearse transported Franklin’s father, civil rights figure the Rev. Clarence LaVaughn Franklin, and Rosa Parks.